CHINMAYJAI/MiniPyProjects/password_generator_and_manager/README.md

 ## Overview

 The Passcode Manager is a secure application designed to generate, store, and manage passcodes.
 It uses MongoDB for storage and Tkinter for the graphical user interface.
-The application allows users to add, update, and check passcodes securely.
+The application allows users to add, update, and check passcodes securely by using **Hashing Techniques**.

 ## Features